ruthiesun/screenshotter/README.md

 - Take a screenshot
 - Browse screenshots taken from the time the app was opened
 - Select and save screenshots to the desired destination folder
-- Add and erase drawings that overlay a screenshot with a colour palette that contrasts with the image
+- Add and erase drawings that overlay a screenshot
+- Generates a colour palette that contrasts with the colours in the original screenshot (to have notes that stand out)
 - Delete screenshots/edited screenshots
 - Screenshots can be copied to clipboard